bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 Some tiles have wine, to be collected by the Monkey

 ### Setup
-The hidden player setup up the board.
+Bubbles setups up the board.
-The White/Black square is in the middle,
+Pandoras Boxed Wine is in the middle,
+6 tiles touch Pandroa's Boxed Wine, with at least 4 open pathways.
 4 Portals are setup, not touching the white square.

-The hunts set the location of the gems.
+4 Wine Bubbles are each next to a portal